TJ2005/collaborate-quartz/docs/configuration.md

 title: Configuration
 ---

-Quartz is meant to be extremely configurable, even if you don't know any coding.
+collaborate-btechcys-27 is meant to be extremely configurable, even if you don't know any coding.
 Most of the configuration you should need can be done by just editing `quartz.config.ts` or changing [[layout|the layout]] in `quartz.layout.ts`.

 > [!tip]
-> If you edit Quartz configuration using a text-editor that has TypeScript language support like VSCode, it will warn you when you you've made an error in your configuration, helping you avoid configuration mistakes!
+> If you edit collaborate-btechcys-27 configuration using a text-editor that has TypeScript language support like VSCode, it will warn you when you you've made an error in your configuration, helping you avoid configuration mistakes!

-The configuration of Quartz can be broken down into two main parts:
+The configuration of collaborate-btechcys-27 can be broken down into two main parts:

 ```ts title="quartz.config.ts"
 const config: QuartzConfig = {